geopm/geopm/service/docs/source/overview.rst

 control at the ``board`` domain will evenly distribute the requested value over all the packages in the system.
-This means that requesting a 200 W power limit at the ``board`` domain will result in each ``package`` receiving a limit of 100 W.  This can be verified with ``geopmread``.
+This means that requesting a 200 W power limit at the ``board`` domain will result in each ``package`` receiving a limit of 100 W.

 ----

 |:straight_ruler:| Use the Runtime to Measure Application Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GEOPM Runtime can be leveraged to gather telemetry across the execution of an application.
-If it is desired to measure a specific part of an application, the application code can be annotated with GEOPM markup.
-In order to use the Runtime with an application, 2 methods can be used: launching the application with ``geopmlaunch`` (for use with MPI enabled applications) or manually setting up the necessary environment settings and directly calling ``geopmctl``.
+The GEOPM Runtime offers capabilities for collecting telemetry throughout an application's execution.
+If you're aiming to measure a particular segment of an application, you can annotate the application code using GEOPM markup.

+To integrate the Runtime with an application, you have two options:

+1. **geopmlaunch**: Ideal for MPI-enabled applications.
+Simply launch the application using this method.
+2. **Manual Setup**: This involves configuring the necessary environment settings and directly invoking `geopmctl`.

 ``geopmlaunch`` will bring up the Runtime alongside your application using one of three launch methods: ``process``, ``pthread``, or ``application``.
 The